anvilproject/anvil-portal/content/content-guide/creating-a-new-page.md

 ## Create the "Front Matter"

-Metadata describing the page and indicating its publication date, title ane URL are held in the pages "Front Matter".
-Front matter is a yaml section that lists key values pairs of configuration for the page.
+Metadata describing the page and indicating its publication date, and author are held in the pages "Front Matter".
+Front matter is a yaml section that lists key values pairs of configuration for the page in the very beginning or "front" of the file.

  ```
     ---
-    path: "/document/creating-content/example-page"
     date: "2018-05-30"
-    title: "Example Page"
+    Author: "Susan Smith"
     ---
  ```